Gov. Holcomb discusses: Televised briefings, mask mandate and Stage 5

 “There are thoughts on extending that,” said Governor Holcomb.
 “We’ll make that decision this Wednesday.”

-Holcomb said the mask work along with practicing good hygiene and social distancing.
+Holcomb said the masks work along with practicing good hygiene and social distancing.
 Hoosiers’ behavior and actions has a major impact on what stage the state is in.

 Stage 5